ghebant/lbc-api/README.md

 ## The Matching algorithm
 1. First **iterate** over **all car models**
 2. **Normalize** both the **search input** and the **car model** (lowercase, trim spaces etc...)
+3. Split the **search input** and the **car model** into **keywords**, then for each keyword:
+   1. Compute the **Levenshtein distance** between the **search keyword** and the **whole car model**, then calculate a **matching percentage** from it with the **total car length**
-3. For each searched keyword **compute the Levenshtein distance** to every car model
+   2. **Compute the Levenshtein distance** to every car model keyword
-4. Use that distance to calculate a **matching percentage** with the car model length and the number of changes necessary to transform the keyword into the model
+   3. Use that distance to calculate a **matching percentage** with the **car keyword length**
+   4. Calculate a **percentage** of how many **characters in a row** both keywords have **in common** since index 0
+   5. Calculate a **weight** based on the search keyword length (so that longer words have more weight when they will be multiplied by their matching percentage)
-5. All the search keyword's matching percentage combines makes an **average matching percentage** of the whole search input
+   6. Then calculate a **global matching percentage** of the given search input for the car model based on all the percentages calculated
-6. Return the car model which as the **best average matching percentage** with the searched input
+4. Return the car model which as the **best average matching percentage** with the searched input

 ### Example
 ```
 Search Input: ds 3 crossback
 ```
 ```
 1.   car model :                                       s3
 2.   search keywords:                           ds      3   crossback
+3.1 .Matching percentage whole car model:       0%     50%    0%
-3. Levenshtein distance from car model :    2   1       8
+3.2 .Levenshtein distance from car keyword :    2       1     8
+3.3 .Matching percentage :                      0%     50%    0%
+3.4 .Percentage characters in row matching :    0%     0%     0%
+3.5 .Calculate weight :                        1.4     1     2.8
-4. Matching percentage:                     0% 50%      0%
+3.6 .Global keyword matching percentage:        0%   33.33%   0%
-5. Average matching percentage:                  16.66%
+4. Average matching percentage:                     11.11%

 1.   car model :                                       ds3
 2.   search keywords:                           ds      3   crossback
+3.1 .Matching percentage whole car model:     66.67%  33.33%    0%
-3. Levenshtein distance from car model :    1   2       8
+3.2 .Levenshtein distance from car keyword :    1       2       8
-4. Matching percentage:                     67% 34%     0%
+3.3 .Matching percentage :                    66.67%  33.33%    0%
+3.4 .Percentage characters in row matching :  66.67%    0%      0%
+3.5 .Calculate weight :                        1.4      1      2.8
+3.6 .Global keyword matching percentage:      84.44%  22.22%    0%
-5. Average matching percentage:                  33.66%
+4. Average matching percentage:                     35.56%

-6. Best match = ds3 : 33.66%
+6. Best match = ds3 : 35.56%
    ```